Psychizzy/cowrywise-sql-assessment/README.md

 # Data Analytics SQL Assessment – Case Study

-This project simulates a real-life SQL analytics task involving a relational database with user accounts, transactions, and savings/investment plans.
+This real-life SQL analytics task involving a relational database with user accounts, transactions, and savings/investment plans.
 Each question represents a typical business scenario coming from departments like marketing, finance, or operations.

-As an aspiring data analyst, I approached this task with both technical and business insight — using SQL to transform raw data into clear answers decision-makers can use.
+As a Data analyst, I approached this task with both technical and business insight using SQL to transform raw data into clear answers decision-makers can use.
 The queries were written in MySQL and structured for clarity, efficiency, and scalability.

 ---